173TECH/sayn/docs/project_structure.md

 * `project.yaml`: defines the core components of the SAYN project.
 It is **shared across all collaborators**.
 * `settings.yaml`: defines the individual user's settings.
 It is **unique for each collaborator and should never be pushed to git** as it contains credentials.
-* `dags`: folder where `dag` files are stored.
-SAYN tasks are defined in those files.
+* `tasks`: folder where the task files are stored.
+Each file is considered a task group.
 * `python`: folder where `python` tasks are stored.
 * `sql`: folder where `sql` and `autosql` tasks are stored.
 * `logs`: folder where SAYN logs are written.